iainctduncan/photobot/docs/installation_manual.md

 #  Setting up the Raspberry Pi 3 for photo capture

 ## Requirements:
 This document details how to get the Pi 3 working for photo capture.
-In this doc,

 You will need:
  * A computer running OSX, Windows, or Linux (the host)